Gattocrucco/lsqfitgp/docs/userguide/hyper.rst

 have to say that I'll actually do an integral instead of a summation, but whatever.
 The solution is, guess what, Gaussians:

 ..
-This explanation does not make sense because this base is not orthogonal.
-An
+This base is not orthogonal, but is not a problem.
+If you want to avoid this
-.. alternative would be taking the orthogonal basis of Hermite functions,
+.. mathematically blah explanation, do something similar with the orthogonal
-.. although that's quite a detour possibly.
-Another alternative is considering
+.. basis of Hermite functions, or consider the curvature of the covariance
-.. the curvature of the covariance function.
+.. function.

 .. math::
     h_\mu(x) &= \exp(-(x - \mu)^2), \\